fuzziqersoftware/gctools/README.md

 **sms/smssynth** - synthesizes and debugs music sequences in BMS or MIDI format.
 There are many ways to use smssynth; see the next section.

+**sms/modsynth** - synthesizes and debugs music sequences in Protracker MOD format.
+Run it with no arguments for usage information.

 ### Using smssynth

 **smssynth** deals with BMS and MIDI music sequence programs.
 It can disassemble them, convert them into .wav files, or play them in realtime.
 The implementation is based on reverse-engineering multiple games and not on any official source code, so sometimes the output sounds a bit different from the actual in-game music.